Yan-Oliveira/doc-fao/content/hide-show-dynamic-fields/admin.rst

      - RegistrationDate
      - InvoiceDate

-Here the dynamic fields *VW Model*, *VW Production Facility* were already visible and they remain, but *Accessories*, *Fuel*, *Remarks*, *Registration Date*, and *Invoice Date* has to be re-added to the fields that are visible.
+Here the dynamic fields *VW Model* and *VW Production Facility* were already visible and they remain, but *Accessories*, *Fuel*, *Remarks*, *Registration Date* and *Invoice Date* has to be re-added to the fields that are visible.
 This is done in the *PossibleAdd* section as the first ACL sets this fields as not shown and both ACLs works together.
-If this was done in the *Possible* section for example, the result will be that only this fields explicitly will be shown and *VW Model* and *VW Production Facility* will be hidden as they are not longer part of the (new) *Possible* section.
+If this was done in the *Possible* section for example, the result will be that only these fields explicitly will be shown and *VW Model* and *VW Production Facility* will be hidden as they are not longer part of the (new) *Possible* section.

 .. code-block:: YAML